adobe/adobeio-cna-starter-project/README.md

 # Runtime CNA Starter

+# DEPRECATED!
+PLEASE USE https://github.com/adobe/aio-cli TO MANAGE YOUR NEW APPS!

 A starter project for building a cloud native app (CNA) on top of Adobe I/O Runtime.

 ## Setup